-To successfully reset your password using this method, an confirmation code will be sent to an email address previously configured in the web interface.
-This code will have to be obtained by the user and entered in to the password reset wizard to complete the password reset procedure.
+To successfully reset your password using this method, a confirmation code will be sent to an email address previously configured in the web interface.
+This code will have to be obtained by the user and entered into the password reset wizard to complete the password reset procedure.